 How do I work the second row?

-Next, start working dc stitches to join the knots together.
+Next, we’re going to start working dc stitches to join the knots together.

 To start with, orientate your first row of Solomon’s knots so that the two front strands of the elongated loops are running along the top.